-Kath Wyke, Quality Education and Training Consultant at Career Connect, explains what you need to do to implement the updates in your school or college context.
+Our Quality Education and Training Consultant, explains what you need to do to implement statutory updates to your school/college careers programme.

 “This announcement is an important change, and it comes following the Gatsby Foundation’s research, that shows careers provision is most effective and beneficial when integrated into a wider curriculum.